composer/composer/doc/01-basic-usage.md

 versions, how versions relate to each other, and on version constraints.

 > **How does Composer download the right files?** When you specify a dependency in
-> `composer.json`, Composer first takes the name of the package that you've requested
+> `composer.json`, Composer first takes the name of the package that you have requested
-> and searches for it in any repositories that you've registered using the
+> and searches for it in any repositories that you have registered using the
 > [`repositories`](04-schema.md#repositories) key.
-If you haven't registered
+If you have not registered
-> any extra repositories, or it doesn't find a package with that name in the
+> any extra repositories, or it does not find a package with that name in the
-> repositories you've specified, it falls back to Packagist (more [below](#packagist)).
+> repositories you have specified, it falls back to Packagist (more [below](#packagist)).
 >
-> When Composer finds the right package, either in Packagist or in a repo you've specified,
+> When Composer finds the right package, either in Packagist or in a repo you have specified,
 > it then uses the versioning features of the package's VCS (i.e., branches and tags)
-> to attempt to find the best match for the version constraint you've specified.
+> to attempt to find the best match for the version constraint you have specified.
 Be sure to read
 > about versions and package resolution in the [versions article](articles/versions.md).

-> **Note:** If you're trying to require a package but Composer throws an error
+> **Note:** If you are trying to require a package but Composer throws an error
-> regarding package stability, the version you've specified may not meet your
+> regarding package stability, the version you have specified may not meet your
 > default minimum stability requirements.
 By default only stable releases are taken
 > into consideration when searching for valid package versions in your VCS.
 >
-> You might run into this if you're trying to require dev, alpha, beta, or RC
+> You might run into this if you are trying to require dev, alpha, beta, or RC
 > versions of a package.
 Read more about stability flags and the `minimum-stability`
 > key on the [schema page](04-schema.md).